-Founded in 1968, the University of Maryland Division of Transplantation has established a national reputation for research innovation, surgical superiority and above average patient outcomes.
+Founded in 1968, the University of Maryland Division of Transplantation has a developed research and surgical program focused on patient outcomes.

-The University of Maryland is home to a one of the busiest transplant programs in the country, performing more than 450 transplants each year, with expertise in abdominal and thoracic organ transplantation, including kidney, pancreas, liver, heart and lungs, and living donor kidney and adult living donor liver transplantation.
+The University of Maryland has performed over 400 transplants each year, with expertise in abdominal and thoracic organ transplantation, including kidney, pancreas, liver, heart and lungs, and living donor kidney and adult living donor liver transplantation.

 Transplant teams at the University of Maryland Medical Center work in multidisciplinary settings to leverage clinical and research expertise across the full spectrum of pre- and post-transplant care, including immunosuppression management, medical and surgical innovation, and academic research.